Color LerpTo( Color& target, float frac, bool clamp )

 Usage

-The frac parameter should be a value between 0 and 1, where 0 results in no change (the original color), and 1 results in the target color.
-Values outside this range can be used if clamp is set to false, allowing for extrapolation.
+The frac parameter should be a value between 0 and 1, where 0 results in no change and 1 results in the color being set to the target color.
+The clamp parameter, when set to true, ensures that the resulting color components do not exceed the range of 0 to 1.

 Example